When it comes to selling . . .

 Let’s face it, as exciting as buying and owning your own holiday caravan might be, there will come a time when your circumstances or finances change and you decide you need to give up the caravan.
 There’s three options available, but in the first instance you should give us a call and we can help and advise you.
 If you’d like us to assess your caravan you’ll need to drop us a line explaining your wishes and thoughts.

 The company can make you an Offer to Purchase your caravan.
 We’ll do a written assessment of it and tell you what trade price the company will offer you for it.
 Naturally this offer will be different from the retail value of the caravan.
-If you choose to accept this offer you should remove your possessions, sign the ‘buying in slip’ prepared for you in the office, give all your keys to us, and return your owner’s photo-card and traffic barrier fob(s).
+If you choose to accept this offer you should remove your possessions, sign the ‘buying in slip’ prepared for you in the office, give all your keys to us, and return your owner’s photo-card.
 We will then send you a cheque (plus or minus any money due or owing, such as insurance or pitch fee refund, or an electric account to settle).

 If your caravan is an older model sometimes we don’t want to buy them in to keep on park.
 However we can give you details of traders and farmers who will make you an offer to buy off park.
 In this circumstance you’ll usually have to factor in the cost of us moving the caravan from it’s plot to the car park for their lorry to collect.